 In figure 22 is shown a comparison between the standard and the streamline nacelles applicable to flight conditions, that is, with transition fixed on nacelles and wing.
-Only the effects of nose shape are compared; there is no cooling-air flow and no exit slot for the standard nacelles.
-The drag of the streamline nacelles decreases from about 10 percent less than that of the standard nacelles at R=1,000,000 to about 30 percent less at R=4,000,000.
-Reference 5 shows that the drag of NACA cowled nacelles can be materially reduced by decreasing the curvature of the cowling nose.
-It therefore appears that, if the standard cowling nose in the present tests were replaced by a better nose shape, such as C of reference 5, the streamline nacelles would have little advantage over the standard nacelles in the low Reynolds number range of these tests.
-Apparently, at low Reynolds numbers, the increase in wetted area of the streamline nacelles nearly offsets the reduction in form drag.
-At high Reynolds numbers, the reduction in form drag with the streamline nose would probably be greater than the differences in skin-friction drag, giving the streamline nacelles greater advantage over the best possible NACA cowling shape.
+Only the effects of nose shape are compared, there being no cooling-air flow and no exit slot for the standard nacelles.
+The drag of the streamline nacelles decreases from about 10 percent less than that of the standard nacelles at R = 1,000,000 to about 30 percent less at R = 4,000,000.
+Reference 5 shows that the drag of N.A.C.A. cowled nacelles can be materially reduced by decreasing the curvature of the cowling nose.
+It therefore appears that, if the standard cowling nose in the present tests were replaced by a better nose shape, such as C of reference 5, the streamline nacelles would have little advantage over the standard nacelles in the low Reynolds Number range of these tests.
+Apparently, at low Reynolds Numbers, the increase in wetted area of the streamline nacelles nearly offsets the reduction in form drag.
+At high Reynolds Numbers, the reduction in form drag with the streamline nose would probably be greater than the differences in skin-friction drag, giving the streamline nacelles greater advantage over the best possible N.A.C.A. cowling shape.